-The ARPA funds are recommended to be transferred to the MIP resulting in a projected ending fund balance in the General Fund, for year-end 2021, to be \$5,911,169 which equates to 32.9% of operating expenses.
+The ARPA funds are recommended to be transferred to the MIP.
+The projected ending fund balance in the General Fund, for year-end 2021, is \$6,693,094.

 Upcoming Calendar Year 2022 Annual Budget

 Budget Formulation

 The Village of Hinsdale's budget administration is a yearlong process.
 The Finance Department monitors revenues and expenditures throughout the year and discusses any significant variances with the Village Manager and each Department Head.
 The Village's Annual Budget is developed by Village staff using revenue assumptions that have been reviewed by the finance commission and Village Board.